Seizure Emergency? Call 108 | KD Hospital: +91 79 6677 0001 Emergency: 108 | KD Hospital: +91 79 6677 0001

 Generalized seizures affect both sides of the brain from the start.
 Preferred seizure medications include:

-• Valproate — Highly effective for generalized epilepsy
+• Valproate — Most effective for generalized epilepsy, but has more side effects

-• Lamotrigine — Good for multiple generalized seizure types
+• Lamotrigine — Good for absence seizures and tonic-clonic seizures

 The choice of epilepsy medication also depends on your age, gender, other medications you take, and any medical conditions you have.
 What works well for one person may not work for another.